-Sponsor: Virginia P. and the Late Bruce T. Allen
+Sponsor: Virginia P. & the Late Bruce T. Allen

 Richard Sherman is professor of flute at the Michigan State University College of Music.